timberkerkvliet/seizento/README.md

 This creates a `stock` property in addition to the already existing `products` property in the root schema.

-Then we can set an expression to define our desired values with a PUT request to `/expression/stock`:
+Then we can set an expression to base the values on the values we have set for `products` with a PUT request to `/expression/stock`:

 ```
 {